Rents cause sticker shock at new state data center

 Stan Marshburn is deputy director of the governor's budget office and he says, "The timing is difficult."
 He acknowledges some heartburn over the higher rents – especially in light of Washington's ongoing budget crisis.
 But he says this is a lease-to-own building and down the road it will pay off:

 "Initially there's a sticker shock.
-Opening the door, it's a brand new building - the cost of the brand new building is a lot.
-Over 30 years the building will be a reasonable cost for the taxpayers to pay for an office space."
+Opening the door, it's a brand new building — the cost of the brand new building is a lot.
+Over 30 years the building will be a reasonable cost for the taxpayers to pay for an office space," he said.